 Review Basic Medication History in PCC EHR

 As soon as you open a patient’s chart, you can review what medications they take in the Medication History component.

 By default, the Medication History component appears on the Medical Summary.
 Your practice may also add it to visit notes, phone notes, and portal messages.

 The Medication History component shows all of a patient’s prescribed and reported medications.
 You can filter the list to display only active medications, if you prefer.

-Each medication is displayed along with its dosing statement and instructions, as well as the start and stop date of each prescription.
-At the top of the list, you can see when the patient’s medications were last updated, and beneath the list you can see when it was last marked as reviewed.
+Each medication displays with pertinent details, including the start and stop date.
+At the top of the component, you can see when the patient’s medication history was last modified.
+Beneath the component, you can see when the patient’s medication history was last marked as reviewed.

 If changes are made to the patient’s medications or allergies after you review them, PCC EHR will indicate that there have been changes, prompting a new review.